 APA is a dispute prevention facility under which IRAS and the taxpayer or relevant DTA partner agree in advance on a set of criteria to ascertain the pricing of a taxpayer’s related party transactions for a specific period of time.

 What is a Mutual Agreement Procedure (MAP)

 MAP is a dispute resolution facility provided under the MAP article in our Avoidance of Double Taxation Agreements (DTAs).
 Under MAP, IRAS and the relevant foreign competent authority (CA) resolve disputes regarding the application of the DTA.
-Usually, a MAP is entered into between two CAs, but it is also possible for IRAS to enter into a multilateral MAP involving three or more CAs.
+Usually, a MAP is entered into between 2 CAs, but it is also possible for IRAS to enter into a multilateral MAP involving 3 or more CAs.

 Learn more about MAP.

 Arbitration offers a recourse to resolve issues that have reached stalemate in MAP discussion.

 Applying the Arm’s Length Principle to Cost Contribution Arrangements

 In place of multiple intra-group arrangements, members of a group may enter into a cost contribution arrangement (CCA) to share the development of intangibles or tangible assets or to obtain services from each other.
 For a CCA to satisfy the arm’s length principle: